 Each template in the following file is slightly different and which one you choose to use is dependent upon how much detail you want filled in for you.

 There are two levels, 3-4’s and 4-5’s class templates.
 And there are two versions of each template.
 One version is a template of math content to cover at it’s most basic form, and the second version offers topics within each math discipline to cover.
-Click the big red button to get your copy of the templates.
+Click the image below to get your templates.

 At this point, you will only be filling out part of the template, and you may find that you’d rather wait to fill it out.
 First, decide if you’d like your math activities to be theme related.
 If you do want them to be theme related, then wait, and just fill out what concept you’d like to focus on under each weekly discipline.

 If you prefer not to have your math instruction be theme related (believe me, it can be exhausting and require a ton of extra planning and preparation), then you can begin filling out the template.
 Let’s look at the Math Scope and Sequence 3-4’s as an example.

 For week one, the discipline is number sense and the concept is counting.
 So, you might write in a quick counting activity such as Apple Drop Counting, It’s a Zoo, or Dot Counting Cards, or you can do something even more basic like rolling a die and pushing the corresponding amount of buttons into play dough.
 Choose or make up a counting activity, and write it down.